 We let you know about an unusual sign-in attempt in two ways:

-- An email message about detecting unusal sign-in activity.
-To help verify the source of this message, check the sender.
+- We'll send you notifications to all of your alternate contact methods.
+This notification can either be an email message or a text message.
+If you aren't sure about the source of an email message, check the sender.
 A legitimate email message should originate from the Microsoft account team at firstname.lastname@example.org.

 If you received an unusual activity notice while sending email in Outlook, see Unusual activity in Outlook for more info.